How to Plan a Budget Tibet Tour: 6 ways to cut down the cost of your dream Tibet tour

 As a major tourist destination, Tibet receives thousands of tourists from all over the world.
-But it is a remote area with high altitude, harsh climate, and limited transportation, and the cost of a tour might be higher than expected.
+But it is a remote area with high altitude, harsh climate, and limited transportation, and the cost of a Tibet tour might be higher than expected.
 Planning a low-cost tour is important for those on a tight budget, and there are several ways to cut down the cost.

-Visit Tibet in Winter (Nov.-Mar.)
+2. Visit Tibet in Winter with an Off-season Discount

 Tibet is actually not as cold as many people think from November to March, which makes it a good time to come to the plateau region and enjoy a less costly tour of Tibet.

 Winter is one of the best seasons to take a trip to Tibet since the air is dry and clear.

 To try and get the customers in the winter, many of the hotels that are open throughout the year reduce the cost of the rooms in the months from November to March.
 This can mean that you can pay as much as half of the cost of the hotel in the peak season of summer.

 If you really want to save money on getting to Tibet, you can go to Tibet by train rather than by flight.
-Trains are always cheaper than the flights to Tibet from the same departure location, and you can further cut down the cost if you choose the hard sleeper berth instead of soft sleeper.
-The hard sleeper berth is not actually hard, and is not bad as you may think, though it is not the most private option for travelers.
+Tibet Trains are always cheaper than the flights to Tibet from the same departure location, and you can further cut down the cost if you choose the hard sleeper berth instead of soft sleeper.
+The hard sleeper berth is not actually hard and is not bad as you may think, though it is not the most private option for travelers.